 What I'm Doing Now

-(This is a now page, which I was inspired to create by the wondrous musician/author/speaker/netizen: Derek Sivers.)
+(This is a now page, which I was inspired to create by the wondrous netizen Derek Sivers.)

-Updated May 11th, 2026, from my pottery studio and home in rural Minnesota, with my wife Sienna and our young children: Stella (4) and Iris (2).
-It’s a brisk spring season, with days getting warmer and brighter.
+Updated June 3rd, 2026, from my pottery studio and home in rural Minnesota, with my wife Sienna and our young children: Stella (4) and Iris (2).
+It’s a rainy, late spring season, with days getting hotter and longer.

 Prayer

+Whether I'm alone in the studio or making breakfast for my daughters, I still start each day with a similar morning ritual.
 I'm not religious, but I was raised Catholic and went to Catholic school for about 16 years.
-Lately, I've been saying five prayers each morning, as part of my morning ritual: Our Father, Hail Mary, Glory Be, Serenity Prayer and Grace Before Meals.
-The words are so ingrained in my memory that I can say them as a short meditation, whether I'm alone in the studio or making breakfast for my daughters.
+I've been saying five prayers each morning: Our Father, Hail Mary, Glory Be, Serenity Prayer and Grace Before Meals.
+The words are so ingrained in my memory that I can say them as a short meditation.
 It's a gratitude practice that pairs well with morning coffee, journaling and one passage from The Daily Pressfield, which I have read almost every morning for about 3 years.
-Highly recommend this book for anyone struggling daily to make sense of a professional creative career.
+Highly recommend this book for anyone struggling every day to make sense of a creative life.

-May 23rd - 24th will be only the 4th time in 6 years that we have opened our pottery studio to the public.
-But my lower priced pottery sales (this one is a $25 sale) are meant to reward people for making the effort to travel here, while saving money, time and materials on packing and shipping.
+June 20th will be only the 5th in-person pottery sale in 6 years of owning our studio.
 They have been delightfully successful.
-I’m even presenting to our small City Council in June, asking permission to change our business license to allow us to host these up to once a month.
+Pricing lower this day only (this one is a $25 sale) is meant to reward people for making the effort to travel here, while saving money, time and materials on packing and shipping.
+I’m even presenting to our small City Council twice this month, asking permission to change our business license to allow us to host these up to once a month.
+Please come visit us.

 Archery